All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I stop eating if I feel nauseous?

 No. Skipping meals entirely can worsen nausea and lead to blood sugar drops, fatigue, and nutritional deficiencies.
 Instead, eat smaller amounts of bland, easy-to-digest foods.
-If you truly cannot eat or drink due to persistent nausea or vomiting, contact your physician.
+If you truly can't eat or drink due to persistent nausea or vomiting, contact your physician.

 Side Effect Support From FormBlends Physicians

 At FormBlends, managing side effects is a core part of our treatment approach.
-Our physicians do not simply increase your dose and hope for the best.
+Our physicians don't simply increase your dose and hope for the best.
 We monitor your symptoms, provide actionable management strategies, and adjust your plan if needed.
 Your comfort and safety are priorities at every stage of treatment.

 Experiencing side effects or have questions about your dose?
 Reach out to your FormBlends physician or schedule a consultation today.